-here’s an app for that.
+‘There’s an app for that.’

 And that’s not even the hard part.
-Once developing something from scratch that people actually want, how do you measure success over time?
+Once you develop something from scratch that people actually want, how do you measure success over time?
 Which mobile app key-performance indicators (KPIs) are the tried-and-true predictors of long-term success, and why do they matter?

 Let’s take a look at some of the most essential mobile app KPIs and engagement metrics, and what they can tell you.